-This prospectus supplement and the accompanying prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters.
-The underwriters may agree to allocate a number of common units for sale to their online brokerage account holders.
-The common units will be allocated to underwriters that may make Internet distributions on the same basis as other allocations.
+A prospectus supplement in electronic format may be made available by one or more of the underwriters or their affiliates.
+The representatives may agree to allocate a number of common units to underwriters for sale to their online brokerage account holders.
+The representative will allocate common units to underwriters that may make Internet distributions on the same basis as other allocations.
 In addition, common units may be sold by the underwriters to securities dealers who resell common units to online brokerage account holders.

-Other than this prospectus supplement and the accompanying prospectus in electronic format, information contained in any website maintained by an underwriter is not part of this prospectus supplement or the accompanying prospectus or registration statement of which the accompanying prospectus forms a part, has not been endorsed by us and should not be relied on by investors in deciding whether to purchase common units.
-The underwriters are not responsible for information contained in websites that they do not maintain.
+Other than the prospectus supplement in electronic format, the information on any underwriter's website and any information contained in any other website maintained by an underwriter is not part of the prospectus supplement or the registration statement of which this prospectus supplement forms a part, has not been approved and/or endorsed by us or any underwriter in its capacity as an underwriter and should not be relied upon by investors.